T-1.II Revelation, Time and Miracles

 Expanded

-The miracle minimizes the need for time. ²In the longitudinal or horizontal plane the recognition of the equality of the members of the Sonship appears to involve almost endless time. ³However, the miracle entails a sudden shift from horizontal to vertical perception. ⁴This [a shift from horizontal to vertical perception] introduces an interval from which [interval] the giver and receiver both emerge farther along in time than they [the giver and receiver] would otherwise have been. ⁵The miracle thus has the unique property of abolishing time to the extent that it [the miracle] renders the interval of time it [the miracle] spans unnecessary. ⁶There is no relationship between the time a miracle takes and the time it [a miracle] covers. ⁷The miracle substitutes for learning that might have taken thousands of years. ⁸It [the miracle] does so [substitutes for learning] by the underlying recognition of perfect equality of giver and receiver on which [perfect equality of giver and receiver] the miracle rests. ⁹The miracle shortens time by collapsing it [time], thus eliminating certain intervals within it [time]. ¹⁰It [the miracle] does this [shortens time], however, within the larger temporal sequence.
+6. The miracle minimizes the need for time. ²In the longitudinal or horizontal plane the recognition of the equality of the members of the Sonship appears to involve almost endless time. ³However, the miracle entails a sudden shift from horizontal to vertical perception. ⁴This [shifting perception from horizontal to vertical] introduces an interval from which the giver and receiver both emerge farther along in time than they [giver and receiver] would otherwise have been. ⁵The miracle thus has the unique property of abolishing time to the extent that it [the miracle] renders the interval of time it [the miracle] spans unnecessary. ⁶There is no relationship between the time a miracle takes and the time it [a miracle] covers. ⁷The miracle substitutes for learning that might have taken thousands of years. ⁸It [the miracle] does so [substitutes for learning] by the underlying recognition of perfect equality of giver and receiver on which [perfect equality] the miracle rests. ⁹The miracle shortens time by collapsing it [time], thus eliminating certain intervals within it [time]. ¹⁰It [the miracle] does this [collapses time], however, within the larger temporal sequence.

-The Sonship moves towards recognition of equality within itself, in time, proceeding on a horizontal line.
-A miracle shifts perception ‘upwards’ towards God.
+The Sonship moves towards recognition of equality within itself.
+This happens in time, imagined as if proceeding on a horizontal line.
+A miracle shifts perception “upwards” towards God.
 Time shifting upward shortens the perception of horizontal time.